 Betton Hills is bounded on the north by Woodgate and Huntington Drive, on the west by Thomasville Road, on the east by Centerville Road, and on the south by 7th Avenue.
 The neighborhood has evolved over time–first in the late 1940’s, 50’s and early 60’s with new streets added in the 70’s and 80’s as the City expanded to the north.

-Betton Hills consists of approximately 800 homes of which more than 50% are members of the Betton Hills Neighborhood Association.
+Betton Hills consists of approximately 1100 homes of which may are members of the Betton Hills Neighborhood Association (BHNA).
 Residents are predominantly professionals and retirees.

 BHNA dues are voluntary–only $10—though on average Members donate $25 a year, which goes towards beautification projects, neighborhood events, newsletters, and contributions to our three neighborhood public schools: Kate Sullivan Elementary, Cobb Middle and Leon High.
 Funds are also raised through grants from the City’s Neighborhood Partnership Grant Program.